-Tip: If you are using a Beijing bow, you may detached the ferrule from the frog directly by pulling it out from the hook.
+Tip: If you are using a Beijing bow, you may detach the ferrule from the frog directly by pulling it out from the hook.

 2. Remove the strings

-Before you unscrew the pegs, take a piece of scotch tape and tape it around the qianjin, such that the shape stays and does not have to be tied again when you are reassembling your erhu.
+Before you unscrew the pegs, take a piece of adhesive tape and stick around the qianjin, such that the shape stays and does not have to be tied again when reassembling your Erhu.

 Unscrew the pegs and remove the strings one by one, before rolling the strings up for convenient storage.
 The strings may be reused.

 Tip: Store the bridge, dampener, strings and other small parts in a small bag so that you do not lose them!